 - It’s easier to get nice browning because you can saute without moving and flip once.

-How To Saute Eggplant
+How To Cook Eggplant

-This section shows the best way to saute eggplant with step-by-step photos and details about the technique, to help you visualize it.
+This section shows the best way to saute eggplant, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Season.
 Sprinkle eggplant with salt, pepper, and garlic powder.
 If you want more flavor, you can add some Italian seasoning as well.